ubio/technical-challenge/README.md

 ### PUT /tasks/{taskId}/complete

-Marks the task with specified `taskId` as completed.
+Marks the task with the specified `taskId` as completed.
 Returns no content if successful.
 If the task is not found, returns a 404 error.